 In addition to that, if you participate in various events related to software development (seminars, workshops, clubs, etc.), you will increase the chance of being noticed by potential employers earlier.

 Once you finish university or college and receive your bachelor’s degree, it is strongly advised to continue your studies and go for a master’s.
 The higher the degree of education you have, the more likely you will be taken seriously by a potential employer that comes across your CV.
 And you don’t need to focus explicitly on your studies, either - a lot of people who go for a master’s degree already work or start working in a particular company.
 It is very important to start working in the field of your specialty as soon as possible to receive priceless work knowledge.

 When it comes to proper education, formal learning isn’t your only option.
 There’s an increasing amount of people who are interested in how to become a software developer and who turn towards individual, independent learning.

 The so-called “e-learning” method is a great example of this.
 People try to gain and grow their software developer skills by enrolling in online courses and special programs (boot camp) that offer to teach software development at the same level (or even better) as formal education facilities do.

-Having said that, however, it is worth mentioning that a lack of formal education will make it more difficult for you to gain a job in the industry.
+Having said that, however, it is worth mentioning that a lack of formal education can make it more difficult for you to gain a job in the industry.
 Even though a lot of employers are a lot more flexible these days than they were, let’s say, 10 years ago, most of them still prefer their employees to have taken a “traditional” education path.
 This is mostly because a lot of people who want to learn how to become a software developer underestimate just how difficult the profession is.
 Furthermore, if you’re learning individually, it’s going to be much harder for you to find and participate in specific events and internships.